bodrick/awesome/TOPICS.md

 *   [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
 *   [wtfutil/wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal
 *   [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in \*nix systems or through your browser.

-## analyzer

-*   [meziantou/Meziantou.Analyzer](https://github.com/meziantou/Meziantou.Analyzer) - A Roslyn analyzer to enforce some good practices in C#.
-*   [bkoelman/ResharperCodeContractNullability](https://github.com/bkoelman/ResharperCodeContractNullability) - Reports diagnostics, helping you to annotate your source tree with (Item)NotNull / (Item)CanBeNull attributes.
-*   [bkoelman/CSharpGuidelinesAnalyzer](https://github.com/bkoelman/CSharpGuidelinesAnalyzer) - Reports diagnostics for C# coding guidelines that are not already covered by Resharper.
-*   [security-code-scan/security-code-scan](https://github.com/security-code-scan/security-code-scan) - Vulnerability Patterns Detector for C# and VB.NET
-*   [Concurrency-Lab/ParallelHelper](https://github.com/Concurrency-Lab/ParallelHelper) - Parallel Helper is a static code analyzer for C# projects that supports the development of parallel and asynchronous code.
-The analyzer is built with the help of the .NET Compiler Platform (Roslyn) and is available as a NuGet package as well as a Visual Studio extension.
-*   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
-*   [CatSnake11/webpack-ops](https://github.com/CatSnake11/webpack-ops) - 📁 webpack bundle visualization // optimization // config tool
-*   [statoscope/statoscope](https://github.com/statoscope/statoscope) - Statoscope is a toolkit to analyze and validate webpack bundle
-*   [webpackmonitor/webpackmonitor](https://github.com/webpackmonitor/webpackmonitor) - A tool for monitoring webpack optimization metrics through the development process
-*   [PowerShell/PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) - Download ScriptAnalyzer from PowerShellGallery

-## roslyn-analyzer

-*   [meziantou/Meziantou.Analyzer](https://github.com/meziantou/Meziantou.Analyzer) - A Roslyn analyzer to enforce some good practices in C#.
-*   [bkoelman/ResharperCodeContractNullability](https://github.com/bkoelman/ResharperCodeContractNullability) - Reports diagnostics, helping you to annotate your source tree with (Item)NotNull / (Item)CanBeNull attributes.
-*   [ironcev/awesome-roslyn](https://github.com/ironcev/awesome-roslyn) - Curated list of awesome Roslyn books, tutorials, open-source projects, analyzers, code fixes, refactorings, and source generators

 ## static-analysis